 Below is a sample of what the application's output should look like:

 The only thing that might differ when run with your kernel is the value of YKIdleCount.Creating task...
 Starting kernel...
 Task started.
 Delaying task...
 TICK 1 TICK 2 Task running after 3 context switches!
 YKIdleCount is 2330.
 Delaying task...
 TICK 3 TICK 4 Task running after 5 context switches!
 YKIdleCount is 2328.
 Delaying task...
 TICK 5 TICK 6 Task running after 7 context switches!
 YKIdleCount is 2328.
 Delaying task...

-In addition to the demonstration, you must submit via Learning Suite a .txt or .pdf document with a written summary of problems you encountered, if any, in completing this lab.
-You should also include a report of the number of hours you spent on this lab.
+In addition to the demonstration, you must a written summary of problems you encountered, if any, in completing this lab.
+You should also include a report of the number of hours you spent on the lab, including coding and debugging.
 A realistic estimate is sufficient.
-You are also invited to include suggestions on additional information that could have been included on the web pages, or additional simulator features that would have cut your debugging time.
+Send a submission even if you didn't encounter any noteworthy bugs along the way.
 You will not receive full credit for the lab unless you send a report.